 Ashley hails from the Midwest, where she learned to love gardening while studying at the University of Illinois.
 She served for two years with FoodCorps Iowa before moving across the country to Portland, OR.
 In her free time, you can find her reading, eating, or thinking about food.

 Co-Founder & VP of Innovation and Strategic Partnerships

 Cecily cut her teeth in school food work as the co-creator of a marginally successful garden experiment at her high school in Maine.
 A decade later, after stints in arts management and farming in Italy and India, she returned to school food, first managing Youth Programs with Slow Food USA and then by co-founding FoodCorps.
-Cecily received her B.A. from Bowdoin College, her M.A. from NYU and currently lives in Maine with her husband and daughter, who are probably getting sick of her annual exclamation, “I think our vegetable garden should be bigger next year!”
+Cecily received her B.A. from Bowdoin College, her M.A. from NYU and currently lives in Maine with her daughter, who is probably getting sick of her annual exclamation, “I think our vegetable garden should be bigger next year!”

 Director of Human Resources & Talent

 Originally from Oregon, Josephine started her human resources career in Chicago and Washington, D.C. before coming back home to settle in Portland.
 Her love of food and culture developed when writing her undergraduate thesis about her family’s kitchen.
 It’s a love she still shares today with her family at home and at FoodCorps!

 Summers spent farming, mentoring kids and finding community around food led Robyn to serve with the first class of FoodCorps in Flint, MI.
 She is motivated by the potential of our alumni network to continue making positive, healthy changes in the lives of children after they move on from service.
 When she’s not supporting alumni in their careers and development, she’s outside hiking and foraging for mushrooms or in the kitchen cooking something up from the garden.